thermalogic/Practices/P2/README.md

 * abstracte the items in the problem with the structure types

-* recap the knowledge of Rankine Cycle
+* review the knowledge of Rankine Cycle

 ## The Rankine Cycle